btcpayserver/btcpayserver-doc/RPi3.md

 sudo apt install ufw
 ```

-This command allows SSH connections from your LAN only.
+**This command allows SSH connections from your LAN only**.
 Replace `192.168.1.0` with your own subnet:
 ```bash
 sudo ufw allow from 192.168.1.0/24 to any port 22
 ```